New Nevada City Courthouse

 Schedule

-Once the committee approves the desired site, the Judicial Council will request approval at a public State Public Works Board (SPWB) meeting.
-If approved, the council will coordinate further analysis of the site, real estate due diligence, and purchase negotiations.
-Once the terms, conditions, and price are determined, a request to acquire the site will be presented to the SPWB for approval.
+Currently, the Judicial Council is coordinating further analysis, real estate due diligence, and purchase negotiations of the preferred site.
+This includes implementing the California Environmental Quality Act (CEQA).
+After the terms, conditions, and price are determined, a request to acquire the site will be presented to the SPWB for approval.

-The Performance Criteria phase is estimated to begin in July 2026 and complete in April 2027.
+Construction is estimated to begin in August 2029 and complete in June 2032.

 Planning Study